Spaceboards/SpaceboardsHardware/README.md

 ### A collection of my custom keyboards that I have made.

-All of these files are shared under `GNU GPLv3` see my site at [https://spaceboards.xyz/](https://spaceboards.xyz/)
+All of these files are shared under `GNU GPLv3`

+See my site at [https://spaceboards.xyz/](https://spaceboards.xyz/)